AlwinHollebrandse/BreastCancerCellDetection/README.md

 Quantization takes in 1 param in the file: the scale to scale to.
 Ex:16 SaltAndPepper takes in 3 param in the file; random threshold, mean, and sigma.
 Ex: 0.05 0 0 Gaussian takes in 3 param in the file; random threshold, mean, and sigma.
-Ex: 0.05 0 00 0 5 LinearFilter takes in 4 param in the file; filter width, filter height, the weights (in the afore mentioned array form), and the scalar multiplier.
-Ex: 0.05 0 03 3 [ 0 0 0 0 0 0 0 0 0 ] 1
+Ex: 0.05 0 00 0 5 LinearFilter takes in 4 param in the file; filter width, filter height, and the weights (in the afore mentioned array form).
+Ex: 0.05 0 03 3 [ 0 0 0 0 0 0 0 0 0 ]
-MedianFilter takes in 4 param in the file; filter width, filter height, the weights (in the afore mentioned array form)(can also be null), and the scalar multiplier.
-EX: 3 3 null 1
+MedianFilter takes in 4 param in the file; filter width, filter height, and the weights (in the afore mentioned array form)(can also be null) Ex: 3 3 null
 Histogram takes no params.
 HistogramEqualization takes no params.
 EdgeDetection takes no params.